-Net sales of the Business to Business Products Group for fiscal year 2022 were \$113,379,000, an increase of \$16,241,000, or 17%, from net sales of \$97,138,000 in fiscal year 2021.
-Net sales increased in all product categories agricultural and horticultural products; fluids and purification products; and animal health products.
-This growth was the result of both price increases and higher demand for our products.
-Net sales of fluid purification products increased approximately \$8,715,000 or 16% in fiscal year 2022 compared with the prior year.
-The increase in net sales occurred for a variety of reasons, including new customer wins, increased sales to existing customers, increase in air travel in most regions, price increases that were instituted to offset rising costs, and in some cases, timing of net sales.
-The majority of this increase in net sales was concentrated in North America and Latin America.
-Revenues in Europe remained relatively flat year over year due to the impact of currency translation on our selling prices as well as ocean freight shipping delays.
-Net sales of our agricultural and horticultural chemical carrier products increased approximately \$4,384,000, or 17%, for fiscal year 2022 compared to fiscal year 2021 as a result of continued strong demand for these products as well as price increases.
-Net sales of our animal health and nutrition products increased \$3,143,000, or 18%, during fiscal year 2022 compared to the prior year driven by increases in North America and Latin America, partially offset by decreases in Mexico and Asia, (excluding China which had a slight increase in net sales as discussed below in "Foreign Operations").
-The increase in net sales relates to several new customers, a new product line in North America, and in general, timing of when sales occur.
-Furthermore, our business to Latin America has benefited from the European Union's ("EU") new antibiotic-free regulation on foreign protein imports, as a large percentage of meat is exported from that region to the EU.
-Despite the overall increase in net sales, ocean freight delays and the continuation of COVID-19, particularly in China, which has continued to impose restrictions and quarantine requirements in response to COVID-19 outbreaks, impacted our animal health business during fiscal year 2022.
+Net sales of the Business to Business Products Group for fiscal year 2023 were \$142.4 million, an increase of \$29.0 million, or 26%, from net sales of \$113.4 million in fiscal year 2022.
+Net sales increased in all product categories - fluids purification products; agricultural and horticultural products; and animal health products.
+This growth was primarily driven by price increases and to a lesser extent higher demand.
+Net sales of fluids purification products increased approximately \$15.6 million or 25% in fiscal year 2023 compared with the prior year.
+The increase in net sales was driven by a combination of price increases across all regions and continued demand for our products used in the filtration of edible oil, renewable diesel, and jet fuel.
+Net sales increased in all regions with most of the increase driven by sales in North America, the region including Europe, Middle East, and Africa ("EMEA") and Latin America when compared to fiscal year 2022.
+Net sales of our agricultural and horticultural chemical carrier products increased approximately \$9.9 million, or 32%, for fiscal year 2023 compared to fiscal year 2022.
+This is a result of strategic pricing actions implemented throughout the year to offset growing costs and continued strong demand from several large customers.
+Net sales of our animal health and nutrition products increased \$3.6 million, or 17%, during fiscal year 2023 compared to the fiscal year 2022.
+We saw growth in net sales in all regions except our subsidiaries in China and Indonesia, with the greatest impact coming from North America and Latin America regions, North American sales rose due to a new product line, increased distribution to new and existing customers and a strategic focus on that market.
+Latin American sales were boosted by the European Union's ("EU") regulations requiring antibiotic-free foreign protein imports, as a large percentage of meat is exported from Latin America to the EU.
+Asia (excluding China) year-to-date net sales increased due to price.
 See "Foreign Operations" below for a discussion of net sales for our foreign operations that sell our animal health and nutrition products.